luke-h1/fe-talk-2024/slides.md

 <img src='/a-solution.gif' />

 <!--
 Well this is where feature flags can help.
-They'll make a lot of the problems we've just talked about a lot less likely to happen and provide you with a lot of other cool things that we're gonna talk about
+They make a lot of the problems we've just talked about a lot less likely to happen and provide you with a lot of other cool things that we're gonna talk about
 -->

 ---